Plastic surgery: Development of modern techniques

 McIndoe is often recognized for not only developing new techniques for treating badly burned faces and hands but also for recognising the importance of the rehabilitation of the casualties and particularly of social reintegration back into normal life.
 He disposed of the "convalescent uniforms" and let the patients use their service uniforms instead.
 With the help of two friends, Neville and Elaine Blond, he also convinced the locals to support the patients and invite them to their homes.
 McIndoe kept referring to them as "his boys" and the staff called him "The Boss" or "The Maestro".

-His other important work included development of the walking-stalk skin graft, and the discovery that immersion in saline promoted healing as well as improving survival rates for patients with extensive burns—this was a serendipitous discovery drawn from observation of differential healing rates in pilots who had come down on land and in the sea.
+His other important work included the development of the walking-stalk skin graft, and the discovery that immersion in saline promoted healing as well as improving survival rates for patients with extensive burns—this was a serendipitous discovery drawn from observation of differential healing rates in pilots who had come down on land and in the sea.
 His radical, experimental treatments led to the formation of the Guinea Pig Club at Queen Victoria Hospital, Sussex.
 Among the better-known members of his "club" were Richard Hillary, Bill Foxley and Jimmy Edwards.

 Sub-specialties

-Plastic surgery is a broad field, and may be subdivided further.
+Plastic surgery is a broad field and may be subdivided further.
 In the United States, plastic surgeons are board certified by American Board of Plastic Surgery.
 Subdisciplines of plastic surgery may include: